aws-samples/amazon-chime-sma-on-demand-recording/README.md

 ## Deployment

+Cloud 9 Deployment is recommend to ensure the correct build of the Docker containers.

 - Clone this repo: `git clone https://github.com/aws-samples/amazon-chime-sma-on-demand-recording`
 - `cd amazon-chime-sma-on-demand-recording`
 - `./deploy.sh`
 - Accept prompts for CDK deployment

 ### Cloud9 Deployment Instructions

+Expand the size of the EBS volume on your [Cloud9 with the script here](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html)

 ```
 nvm install 12